-Major players in the omics-based clinical trials market are Pfizer Inc., F. Hoffmann-La Roche Ltd., Thermo Fisher Scientific Inc., GlaxoSmithKline Plc, Eli Lilly and Company, Novo Nordisk A/S, BioNTech SE, IQVIA Inc., Laboratory Corporation of America Holdings, ICON Public Limited Company, SGS Société Générale de Surveillance SA, Eurofins Scientific SE, Syneos Health Inc., Illumina Inc., Charles River Laboratories International Inc., Parexel International Corporation, Bruker Corporation, Fulgent Genetics Inc., Signios Biosciences, and BioAro Inc.
+Major companies operating in the omics-based clinical trials market are Pfizer Inc., F. Hoffmann-La Roche Ltd., Thermo Fisher Scientific Inc., GlaxoSmithKline Plc, Eli Lilly and Company, Novo Nordisk A/S, BioNTech SE, IQVIA Inc., Laboratory Corporation of America Holdings, ICON Public Limited Company, SGS Société Générale de Surveillance SA, Eurofins Scientific SE, Syneos Health Inc., Illumina Inc., Charles River Laboratories International Inc., Parexel International Corporation, Bruker Corporation, Fulgent Genetics Inc., Signios Biosciences, BioAro Inc.

 The omics-based clinical trials market consists of revenues earned by entities by providing services such as genomics analysis, transcriptomics profiling, proteomics studies, and metabolomics assessments.
 The market value includes the value of related goods sold by the service provider or included within the service offering.
 The omics-based clinical trials market also includes sales of next-generation sequencing (NGS) platforms, mass spectrometry instruments, microarrays, bioinformatics software, reagents, and kits.
 Values in this market are ‘factory gate’ values; that is, the value of goods sold by the manufacturers or creators of the goods, whether to other entities (including downstream manufacturers, wholesalers, distributors, and retailers) or directly to end customers.
 The value of goods in this market includes related services sold by the creators of the goods.